Christ Lutheran moving forward in time of transition

 “It’s an amazing ministry,” Wright said.
 “The school is incredible — just a vibrant community of parents and teachers that have learned how to be very cohesive at running an amazing ministry.
 That so many parents of students we have here were students at Christ Lutheran themselves is a tribute to what an amazing educational ministry it is, and I’m happy to be a part of that.”

-Christ Lutheran Church and School hopes of recruiting a new pastor within a year.
+Christ Lutheran Church and School hopes to recruit a new pastor within a year.
 The school will remain under Wright’s guidance for the duration of the 2022-23 school year while it seeks to find a permanent replacement at principal to lead the program forward in 2023 and beyond.

 With new faces and new ideas on the horizon moving forward, Wright said her emphasis this year will be to keep the school’s strongest attributes on track going forward.
 Though it is unknown just how much of an impact COVID 19 may yet have on the school’s community outreach programs going forward, Wright is hopeful the worst is over in terms of restrictions and shutdowns.